chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

     **W**:sub:`ᚠ` = { (1, "The"), (2, "cat"), (3, "meows") }.

 Similar to the Character-level set representation of String, where the Character position is encoded into the first coordinate, the Word-level set representation of a String encodes the presence of Delimiters through its first coordinate.
+Once Word Length is defined in the next section, a notational shortcut similar to Character Index Notation defined in Definition 1.1.5 will be use this method of Sentence representation to simplify many of the upcoming proofs.

 Length
 ^^^^^^

-The notion of String Length was introduced in Section I.I as a way of measuring the number of non-Empty Characters in a String *s*, denoted *l(s)*.
-In order to describe palindromic structures, a new notion of length will need introduced to accomodate a different dimension of "spatiality" in the domain of a Language and its Corpus: Sentence Length.
+The notion of String Length *l(s)* was introduced in Section I.I as a way of measuring the number of non-Empty Characters in a String *s*.
+In order to describe palindromic structures, a new notion of length will need introduced to accomodate a different *"spatial"* dimension in the domain of a Language and its Corpus: *Word Length*.

 Intuitively, the length of a Sentence is the number of Words it contains.
-However, since a Sentence has been defined as class of Strings, this means Sentences contain Delimiter Characters; specifically, the Words of a Language are separated by Delimiters in the Sentences of its Corpus.
-Therefore, the length of a Sentence is defined in terms of its set
+Since there is no analogue of Discovery Axiom W.1 for Sentences (nor should there be), this means Sentences may contain Delimiter Characters.
+The Words of a Language are separated by Delimiters in the Sentences of its Corpus.

+Definition 2.1.3 provide way of dispensing with the Delimiter Character in Sentences, while still retaining the information it provides about the demarcation of Words through the first coordinate of a Sentence's Word-level representation.
+With the Word-level set representation of Sentence in hand, it is a simple matter to define the notion of Word Length in the formal system.

 **Definition 2.1.5: Sentence Length**

 Let *ζ* be a Sentence in a **C**:sub:`L`.
 Let **W**:sub:`ζ` be the Word-level set representation of *ζ*, as defined in Definition 2.1.3.
 The length of the Sentence *ζ*, denoted by *Λ(ζ)*, is defined as the cardinality of the set **W**:sub:`ζ`,

-    Λ(ζ) = | W:sub:`ζ` |
+    Λ(ζ) = | W:sub:`ζ` | ∎

 **Example**

-*ᚠ = "The dog runs"*.
+Consider the Sentence *ᚠ = "The dog runs"*.
 Its Character-level set representation would be given by,

     **ᚠ** = { (0,"T"), (1,"h"), (2,"e"), (4,σ), (5, "d"), (6, "o"), (7, "g"), (8, σ), (9, "r"), (10, "u"), (11,"n"), (12,"s") }